-Course informationPlace of trainingCape Town, South AfricaDuration2 weeksDates24th February - 8th March 2019Number of participants25 maximumLanguageEnglishTarget groupHeads of Mission, Medical Coordinators, Field Coordinators, Field Medical ReferentApplication
+Course informationPlace of trainingCape Town, South AfricaDuration2 weeksDates17 - 28 February 2020Number of participants25 maximumLanguageEnglishTarget groupHeads of Mission, Medical Coordinators, Field Coordinators, Field Medical ReferentApplication

 Successful coordination, integration and implementation of HIV/TB programs requires a good understanding of HIV epidemiology, HIV response priorities in a specific context, policies, strategies and tools.
 Appropriate program evaluation and strategic planning of HIV/TB programming is needed to identify operational priorities and identify areas for advocacy and innovation.
 MSF and MoH HIV/TB program coordinators face a wide range of challenges due to rapidly changing contexts, updating of medical protocols and the advent of new diagnostic tools.

 The HIV Programmatic training aims to strengthen planning, coordination and management capacity for program managers in settings where HIV/TB services are integrated and in vertical HIV/TB programs.
 This training offers a set of core modules focused on the HIV prevention care and treatment cascade (focusing on achieving the 90-90-90 targets) and key operational interventions to support integrated HIV/TB, SRH/PMTCT and paediatric HIV/TB services.
 It provide also and an overview of the current HIV political, and funding environment and advocacy and operational research planning.

 Targeting experienced programme managers working in different contexts and settings, this training is also a unique opportunity to build and contribute collectively to future MSF HIV/TB strategies, based on the sharing of field experiences among participants and trainers.

 Since 2012, the MSF Southern Africa Medical Unit (SAMU) hosts this Course on behalf of the MSF Intersection HIV/AIDS Working Group.